GoogleChromeLabs/react-adaptive-hooks/README.md

 import { useSaveData } from 'react-adaptive-hooks/save-data';
 import { useHardwareConcurrency } from 'react-adaptive-hooks/hardware-concurrency';
 import { useMemoryStatus } from 'react-adaptive-hooks/memory';
-import { useMediaCapabilities } from 'react-adaptive-hooks/media-capabilities';
+import { useMediaCapabilitiesDecodingInfo } from 'react-adaptive-hooks/media-capabilities';
 ```

 and then use them in your components.
 Examples for each hook and utility can be found below: